 What forms of payment do you take?

-Payment is made at the time of service using cash, check, debit card, credit card, or Venmo.
+Payment is made at the time of service, unless otherwise negotiated, using cash, check, debit card, credit card, or Venmo.

 Do you take insurance?